-If you have an interest in engineering programs but also enjoy technology and coding, an online bachelor degree in software development could be right up your alley.
-In this online program, you’ll gain a solid foundation in computer programming, software engineering, web development, and application development.
+If you have an interest in engineering programs but also enjoy technology and coding, an online bachelor degree in software engineering could be right up your alley.
+In this online program, you’ll gain a solid foundation in computer programming, software development, web development, and application development.
 Your coursework will teach you how to use specific programming languages and project management methods to design, code, and test techniques used in software development.

-Software developers are the professionals behind the computer programs most of us use every day.
+Software engineers are the professionals behind the computer programs most of us use every day.
 They apply computer engineering concepts to design software that addresses a specific need.
 These technology professionals approach problems with sound logic to develop creative solutions.

-WGU’s software development degree program provides a solid foundation in computer programming and application development, skills that are needed in many engineering-related roles.
+WGU’s software engineering degree program provides a solid foundation in computer programming and application development, skills that are needed in many engineering-related roles.
 Some of the courses at WGU that can prepare you for a career in software engineering include:

 - Data Structures and Algorithms I